keurfonluu/StochANNPy/README.rst

 StochANNPy (STOCHAstic Artificial Neural Network for PYthon) provides user-friendly routines compatible with Scikit-Learn for stochastic learning.

-:Version: 0.0.1b3
+:Version: 0.0.1b4
 :Author: Keurfon Luu
 :Web site: https://github.com/keurfonluu/stochannpy
 :Copyright: This document has been placed in the public domain.
-:License: StochOPy is released under the MIT License.
+:License: StochANNPy is released under the MIT License.

 **NOTE**: StochANNPy has been implemented in the frame of my Ph.
 D. thesis.
 If you find any error or bug, or if you have any suggestion, please don't hesitate